R2Northstar/NorthstarDocs/docs/Modding/guides/scripting/custommenus.md

 ### Adding a Counter

-We\'ll use the button we defined earlier in the `.menu` file to increase a number of clicks and the label to show how often the user has clicked that button.
+We'll use the button we defined earlier in the `.menu` file to increase a number of clicks and the label to show how often the user has clicked that button.

 first, add `someLabel` and `clicks` to the `file` struct.
 Then define the label in the `AddCustomMenu` and add a callback to the button.

 ``` diff
 struct {